paulczar/container-journey-template/README.md

 ## Lession 1.
 Setting up the CLI

 Install the IBM Bluemix Container Service CLI, the image registry CLI, and their prerequisites.
 These CLIs are used in later lessons and are required to manage your Kubernetes cluster from your local machine, create images to deploy as containers, and in a later tutorial, deploy apps into the cluster.

 1. If you do not have one yet, create a [Bluemix account](https://console.ng.bluemix.net/registration/).
 Make note of your user name and password as this information is required later.

+> Linux Quickstart: For Linux users, you can run `bash linux.sh` and move on to [Lession 2](#lesson-2-setting-up-your-cluster-environment).

 2. As a prerequisite for the Bluemix CLI, install the [Cloud Foundry CLI](https://github.com/cloudfoundry/cli/releases).
 You must install the Cloud Foundry CLI in the default location for your operating system, otherwise the PATH environment variable does not match your installation directory.
 The prefix for running the Cloud Foundry CLI commands is `cf`.

 3. As a prerequisite for the Bluemix Kubernetes plug-in, install the [Bluemix CLI](http://clis.ng.bluemix.net/ui/home.html).
 The prefix for running commands by using the Bluemix CLI is `bx`.

+> OS X Quickstart: For Mac users, after you installed the Cloud Foundry CLI and Bluemix CLI, you can run `bash osx.sh` and move on to [Lession 2](#lesson-2-setting-up-your-cluster-environment).

 4. Log into the Bluemix CLI.